Maxwell's Silver Hammer: Recording

 The Beatles began recording the song at EMI Studios (later Abbey Road Studios) in London on 9 July 1969.
 John Lennon, who had been absent from recording sessions for the previous eight days after being injured in a car crash in Scotland, arrived to work on the song, accompanied by his wife, Yoko Ono.
 She was more badly hurt in the accident than Lennon, and lay on a large double-bed in the studio.
 Sixteen takes of the rhythm track were made, followed by a series of guitar overdubs.
 The unused fifth take can be heard on Anthology 3 (1996).
 Over the following two days the group overdubbed vocals, piano, Hammond organ, anvil and guitar.
 The song was completed on 6 August, when McCartney recorded a solo on a Moog synthesiser.

 The recording process subsequently drew unfavourable comments from Lennon, George Harrison and Ringo Starr.
-Lennon said, "I was ill after the accident when they did most of that track, and it really ground George and Ringo into the ground recording it", adding later: "I hate it, 'cos all I remember is the track ...
-[Paul] did everything to make it into a single, and it never was and it never could have been."
-In the recollection of engineer Geoff Emerick, Lennon dismissed it as "more of Paul's granny music".
+Lennon said, "I was ill after the accident when they did most of that track, and it really ground George and Ringo into the ground recording it," adding later: "all I remember is the track — he made us do it a hundred million times.
+He did everything to make it into a single, and it never was and it never could’ve been. … We spent more money on that song than any of them in the whole album."
+In the recollection of engineer Geoff Emerick, Lennon dismissed it as "more of Paul's granny music."
 Harrison recalled: "Sometimes Paul would make us do these really fruity songs.
 I mean, my God, 'Maxwell's Silver Hammer' was so fruity.
-After a while we did a good job on it, but when Paul got an idea or an arrangement in his head …" Starr told Rolling Stone in 2008: "The worst session ever was 'Maxwell's Silver Hammer.'
+After a while we did a good job on it, but when Paul got an idea or an arrangement in his head …" Starr told Rolling Stone in 2008, "The worst session ever was 'Maxwell's Silver Hammer.'
 It was the worst track we ever had to record.
 It went on for fucking weeks.
 I thought it was mad."
 McCartney recalled: "The only arguments were about things like me spending three days on 'Maxwell's Silver Hammer.'
 I remember George saying, 'You've taken three days, it's only a song.' – 'Yeah, but I want to get it right.
 I've got some thoughts on this one.'"